 - Its presence may indicate fetal distress or other complications.

-- Monitoring during labor is essential for early detection.
+- Monitoring during labor allows for early detection.

-- If meconium is present, your healthcare team may initiate specific interventions.
+- If meconium is found, your healthcare team will likely start specific interventions.

-- Understanding meconium’s implications can alleviate anxiety and help you make informed decisions.
+- Knowing what meconium means can reduce anxiety and help you make informed decisions.

 Frequently Asked Questions